What are the eligibility requirements for Organizing Corps 2020?

 At this time we are tentatively planning on a running a second program for those already graduated from college in early spring 2020.

-I do not meet the eligibility requirements to be a core member.
+I do not meet the eligibility requirements to be a corps member.
 What other training opportunities are there for me?

 I am unable to participate in Organizing Corps 2020.
 How can I support the program?